yiruyang2025/yiruyang2025.github.io/_posts/2025-04-30-Technological Disruption to Labor Market in the Age of AI - Systemic Impacts and Adaptive Responses - 27.md

 Hi there ✨!<br><br>

-Reading and Writing Alwaaaaays makes me feel So Excited!
+Reading and Writing Always makes me feel So Excited.

-Hopefully this article can be completed in 2026.
+Hopefully this article can be completed in 2027.
+The underlying of the topic actually still is [Causal Inference in Policy Design](https://yiruyang2025.github.io/blog/2025/Economics-Bedtime-Stories-26/)

 Also, if you're interested in the field of Academic Economics, pay attention to our Top 5 journals:<br><br>